 Benefits of the Zendesk Agent Scripting App

-- Standardization: Show a guided path for each ticket, so that Agents follow the proper operating policies or troubleshooting procedures.
+Standardization: Show a guided path for each ticket, so that Agents follow the proper operating policies or troubleshooting procedures.

-- Pause and Resume: If a ticket is transferred, the supervisor or new agent is taken to the last place in the script, and can see the history of the previous steps taken.
+Pause and Resume: If a ticket is transferred, the supervisor or new agent is taken to the last place in the script, and can see the history of the previous steps taken.

-- Automatic Script Selection: The Agent Scripting App can choose a script based upon the Zendesk brand, Zendesk ticket tags, or the value of a custom field.
+Automatic Script Selection: The Agent Scripting App can choose a script based on the Zendesk brand, Zendesk ticket tags, or the value of a custom field.

 Agent Feedback: Agents can send feedback directly to the authors of the decision trees with a single button click.
 Feedback is delivered to each author’s email, and includes the tree ID and node number where the feedback was sent from.

-- Automatic Ticket Updating: Tags and custom fields in the ticket can be updated from actions in the script – either via buttons clicked in the script, or from data entry collected.
+Automatic Ticket Updating: Tags and custom fields in the ticket can be updated from actions in the script – either via buttons clicked in the script, or from data entry collected.

-New Features in Version 10
+New Features in Version 12

-This two minute video shows you how Agents interact with the Agent Scripting App:
+This two-minute video shows you how Agents interact with the Agent Scripting App:

 Here are the basic steps to get up and running:

 Build an interactive decision tree script with Zingtree (or use one of our demos to start).

-- In Zendesk, click the Admin icon and go to Apps > Manage.
+In Zendesk, click the Admin icon and go to Apps > Manage.

-- Click Upload Private App.
+Click Upload Private App.

-- The Upload App page appears.
+The Upload App page appears.

-- Enter “Zingtree Agent Scripting” for the App Name.
+Enter “Zingtree Agent Scripting” for the App Name.

 Click Upload, then confirm if necessary.

 Configuring the App